ABOUT JACK GAFFNEY

 Having worked closely with Jack Gaffney for almost nine years I've come to understand the breadth of his talent and creativity, and the magnitude of his intuition as a musician.
 In the two decades of my teaching career I cannot recall another young artist who has made as distinct and true an impression on me. -Carter Pann, University of Colorado Professor and Grammy-nominated composer.

 Jack Gaffney is a 23-year-old composer, singer-songwriter, pianist, music teacher and abstract artist based in Nederland, Colorado.
 Jack has a degree in music composition from the University of Colorado, Boulder.
 His musical interests span many genres; his mentors include Grammy nominated classical composer Carter Pann, master vocal coach Dr. Scott Martin, elite jazz keyboardist Erik Deutsch and renowned bluesman Otis Taylor.
-Selected as Colorado's youth representative at the 2014 International Blues Challenge in Memphis, Jack performs his unique piano-driven rock and blues songs at venues across the country.
+Teaching, composing and collaborating with other musicians out of his studio in Nederland, Jack is working on a wide range of musical projects and has future releases on the horizon.

 "My dream is to inspire people with my music and to push the boundaries of what music and art can do for the world."
 To borrow from JFK, Jack said "it's not what music can do for me, but what I can do for music."
-Jack is determined to be one of the most hardworking, creative, thoughtful and captivating musicians, songwriters and composers around.
+Jack is determined to be one of the most hardworking, creative, thoughtful and inspiring musicians, songwriters and composers around.

 Jack began playing piano at age four, singing at eight, and writing songs at nine.
 For him, songwriting began as a way to sort out and process some challenging times.
 He wrote songs about hope and about perseverance.
 As Jack, his storytelling, and his songwriting matured, he began to write about love, about thrills, and about the human experience.